CTEC3905-2022/module-handbook/readme.md

 ### Submission

-The submission repository URL should be entered via the *Assignment submission link* on Blackboard before the assignment deadline.
+The submission repository URL should be entered via the *Assignment submission link* on Learning zone before the assignment deadline.

 Please make sure you **double-check your code repository URL before submitting**.